cxcloud/cxcloud-documentation/getting-started/prepare-your-environment.md

 ## Install Git client

 Currently, our Cli only supports GitHub as a versioning system.
-Make sure you have a profile there which has at least one public commit made - this is required by Cli to be able to find your profile.

 Once you have installed Git client of your preference, make sure to configure global `username` and `email` properties with values from your GitHub account like this:

 ```bash
 git config --global user.username "username"